To promote mycology as an avocation.

 Meet people who share your interests and expand your knowledge of mycology.
 As a result, you may add new edibles to the ones you normally hunt, learn new tips, and add to your circle of fungal friends.

 Our programs and other events will expand your understanding of the Kingdom of Fungi.
 They are really unlike plants and animals, having their own lifestyles as decomposers, mutualists, or parasites.

 Susan serves on the Board as President, chairing the Board meetings and helping with announcements at the monthly general meetings.
 She produces and sends out the monthly newsletter.
 She is also the IMA trustee for the North American Mycological Association.

-Pamela is in charge of planning programs and finding speakers for the monthly meetings.
+Catherine is in charge of planning programs and finding speakers for the monthly meetings.
 She also helps with logistics for special events and activities with visiting mycologists.
-She has worked in public health and information technology.
-Pamela's interests include photography, classical languages, and Elizabethan drama.
+In addition Catherine handles the social media outlets for IMA.